-There are those speedy, sports-loving cameras.
-The steady landscape shooters.
-The video-focused cameras.
-And then there’s the camera that looks at all of those shots and says, “Sure, I can do that.”
-With an 8 fps burst mode, snappy autofocus, 4K video and sharp, colorful images, the Nikon D7500 is an all-around performer that can handle a number of different shoots with grace.
+There are speedy, sports-loving cameras.
+And steady landscape shooters.
+And video-focused cameras.
+And then there’s the camera that looks at all of those tasks and says, “Sure, I can do that.”
+With an eight fps burst mode, snappy auto-focus, 4K video, and sharp, colorful images, the Nikon D7500 is an all-around performer that can handle a number of different activities with grace.

-The Nikon D7500 side-steps right in between the budget tilt-screen D5600 and the 10 fps sportster D500.
+The Nikon D7500 side-steps right in-between the budget, tilt-screen D5600 and the ten fps, sportster D500.
 Now the second-best option in Nikon’s APS-C line-up, the camera retails for around $1,200, body-only, while bridging the gap between the D5000 series and D500 more than any the previous option.
 The camera is giving some pause, however, because while the D7500 offers more speed and better video, the camera actually has a few megapixels less than the predecessor, the D7200, and trades dual SD card slots for a tilting LCD screen.

 Body and Design

-One of the biggest advantages with going with one of Nikon’s two higher priced APS-C DSLRs versus the two lower ones is the abundance of physical controls.
-Very few adjustments require digging through the menu, though the menu is well organized when necessary to dig into.
-Alongside that tilting LCD screen, the back controls include menu options as well as shortcuts for metering, file type and white balance, as well as live view controls and the option to lock the focus or exposure.
+One of the biggest advantages with going with one of Nikon’s two higher-priced APS-C DSLRs versus the two lower ones is the abundance of physical controls.
+Very few adjustments require digging through the menu, and the menu is well-organized when digging into it is necessary.
+Alongside that tilting LCD screen, the back controls include menu options, as well as shortcuts for metering, file type, and white balance, and also, live view controls and the option to lock the focus or exposure.

 At the top of the camera, a second screen displays the shooting settings.
-Since this second screen requires less battery than the back LCD screen, it’s easy to always see the shooting options since it doesn’t go into sleep mode.
-Above that screen is a dedicated video button, ISO shortcut and exposure compensation.
-Opposite the viewfinder and flash, a mode dial sits on top of a shooting control for adjusting burst speed, self-timer and mirror-lock-up (for long exposures).
+Since this second screen requires less battery than the back LCD screen, it’s always easy to see the shooting options since it doesn’t go into sleep mode.
+Above that screen is a dedicated video button, ISO shortcut, and exposure compensation.
+Opposite the viewfinder and flash, a mode dial sits on top of a shooting control for adjusting burst speed, a self-timer, and mirror-lock-up (for long exposures).

-The abundance of physical controls makes it easy to quickly adjust the camera’s settings, and, once aquatinted with all the controls, make adjustments in the dark or without pulling the camera from your face.
-Those controls are a positive for experienced enthusiasts and pros, but beginners may feel a bit lost in all of the different options and be more comfortable with the simpler scheme in the 3000 and 5000 series.
+The abundance of physical controls makes it easy to quickly adjust the camera’s settings, and, once acquainted with all the controls, making adjustments in the dark or without pulling the camera from your face will be effortless.
+Those controls are a positive for experienced enthusiasts and pros, but beginners may feel a bit lost in all of the different options and be more comfortable with the simpler scheme in the 3000 and 5000 series'.

 User Experience and Performance

-Speed is by far the biggest improvement over the D7200, stepping up to 8 fps burst, a respectable speed for the price point.
-The D7500 can keep up that speed for about 40 frames before slowing, even shooting RAW.
-With RAW files, after that initial burst slows, the pace slows to about 2 fps if you don’t give the camera a break to catch up.
+Speed is by far the biggest improvement over the D7200, stepping up to an eight fps burst, a respectable speed for the price point.
+The D7500 can keep up that speed for about 40 frames before slowing, even when shooting RAW.
+With RAW files, after that initial burst slows, the pace slows to about two fps if you don’t give the camera a break to catch up.

-The D7500 offers the usual slew of shooting modes DSLR users expect, including all four manual modes, auto and scene modes, as well as a collection of special effects or digital filters, like miniature, selective color and silhouette.
-Flash and exposure bracketing is also included, along with interval shooting for timelapses, and multiple exposure mode.
+The D7500 offers the usual slew of shooting modes DSLR users expect, including all four manual modes, auto and scene modes, as well as a collection of special effects or digital filters, like miniature, selective color, and silhouette.
+Flash and exposure bracketing are also included, along with interval shooting for time lapses, and multiple exposure mode.